hogart/deathline/README.md

 ## ⌨️ Contributing

 Feature requests and bug reports are welcome, as well as sample games.
-As for code, please use `.editorconfig` and make sure your code is compiling.
-And be nice:)
+As for code, please make sure your code follows `.editorconfig`, passes `npm run lint` (`npm run lint:fix` if needed) and is compiling.
+Also be nice:)

 ## MIT License